 Why are we not building houses like this already?
 Uptake in humid sub-tropical climates has been slow, but momentum is gaining across the world, with Australia being one of the last adopters.
 There are many examples where this has worked, including Vanquish House constructed in Brisbane in 2020?

 Probably 80% of our housing stock is still built to the minimum standards, which in Australia is well below the required level to reduce greenhouse gas emissions imposed in many parts of the developed world.
-As Australians start to realize that the cost of air conditioning their “bucket in the yard” they will start to look for ways to reduce running costs and reduce their carbon footprint.
+As Australians start to realize that the cost of air conditioning their ordinary house they will start to look for ways to reduce running costs and reduce their carbon footprint.

 Passive House Brisbane can and will help you realize your dream of a zero energy house, so you can become a net exporter of electricity and pay back the planet, all while providing a MUCH healthier and climate controlled environment for your family to inhabit?

-The history of Passive house (PassivHaus) can be traced back to German origins in the early 1990’s, however the principals behind it are much much older. see link for more details.
+The history of Passive house (PassivHaus) can be traced back to German origins in the early 1990’s, however the principals and general science behind it are much much older. see link for more details.

 Passive House in Australia: